john-science/john-science.github.io/x/dice_goblin.md

 All you really have to do is fall asleep thinking about him, and he will visit you in your dreams.
 Though it will help if you gambled or did something stupidly risky that day.
 Or if you have spoken with one of his followers recently.

-Joining is easy.
-But leaving the Dice Goblin would be a Hell of a risk.
+Joining and leaving the religion are easy.
+Though the Dice Goblin will always try to entice you back, by inviting you to feast with him on the Solstices.

 ### Initiate